-The Kubecost Allocation view allows you to quickly see allocated spend across all native Kubernetes concepts, e.g. namespace and service.
+The Kubecost Allocation view allows you to quickly see allocated spend across all native Kubernetes concepts, e.g. namespace, k8s label, and service.
 It also allows for allocating cost to organizational concepts like team, product/project, department, or environment.
 This document explains the metrics presented and describes how you can control the data displayed in this view.

 For more information, refer to this FAQ on how each of these inputs is determined based on your environment.

 Aggregate cost by namespace, deployment, service and other native Kubernetes concepts.